treee111/wahooMapsCreator/README.md

 If anything is unclear or seams wrong, write an [:pencil2: issue](https://github.com/treee111/wahooMapsCreator/issues)!

-## Brand-New: Get POIs displayed on your Wahoo!
+## Get POIs displayed on your Wahoo!
 [:cookie: here](docs/USAGE.md#pois---points-of-interest)

-## Brand-New: Control OSM tags to be included in your maps!
+## Control OSM tags to be included in your maps!
 [:wrench: here](docs/USAGE.md#user-specific-configuration)

 ## Download and Install required programs